-We have introduced multi-view constraints of scenes containing multiple linearly moving points.
-The constraints were derived by "lifting" the non-rigid 3D phenomena into a rigid configuration in a higher dimensional space of \mathcal{P}^k .
-We have presented 6 applications for various values of k ranging from 3 to 6.
-To summarize, the table below lists the various applications of $\mathcal{P}^k \to \mathcal{P}^2$ which were presented in the preceding sections.
+This paper has two parts.
+In Section 2 we have shown that multi-view constraints of scenes containing multiple linearly moving points can be derived by "lifting" the non-rigid 3D phenomena into a rigid configuration in a higher dimensional space of \mathcal{P}^k .
+And to that end we have presented 6 applications for various values of k ranging from 3 to 6.